-Anyhow, the lead-up to the Light-Up wasn’t very promising, as in the weather.
-It’s been raining the entire week and for a great part of the afternoon, it felt as if opening night for the celebration might be affected.
+Anyhow, the lead-up to the Light-Up wasn’t very promising, no thanks to the weather.
+It’s been raining the entire week, and for a great part of today’s afternoon, it felt as if opening night for the celebration might be affected.

-There was a slight let down during the evening.
+There was another letdown during the evening.
 The main attraction of the light-up was naturally the street lights, as in the strings of wonderland decorations spanning the width of the road.
-By 8.00 pm, all were still unlit.
+At 8.00 pm, however, all were still unlit.

 I’m happy to say it was a case of the latter.

 But oh well, this is the sort of thing that might grow on you, given some time.
-And anyway there’s still the festive European-themed village due to later in the month.
-I’m sure the village would provide for a lot of pic-taking opportunities.
+And anyway there’s still the festive European-themed village due to start later in the month.
+I’m sure the village would provide for better pic-taking opportunities.

 Read my other Festive Celebrations in Singapore posts.